Getting To Lampi Island

 This was a first attempt by the government to settle all the Moken from the Myeik Archipelago in one place.
 Burmese settlers were forced to move out, a village of bamboo huts aligned in rows was constructed, each row supposed to shelter a different Moken subgroup.
 However, the Moken would not stay and over the years the village has seen repeated attempts at a variety of relocation processes for both Burmese and Moken.

 In the meantime, the anticipated tourism development did not occur.
 In 2004 the government organized Salone Festival for tourists.
 Again, this didn’t work to engage the Moken people with tourism and the festival did not continue in following years.

 Over a period of twenty years (1980-2000), the five sub-groups present in the Archipelago were reconfigured under the pressure of the Burmese, and sometimes the Burmese army, who gradually took possession of the islands.

 In Makyone Galet there are now two communities from two different Moken subgroups: Jait at the eastern part of the village and Lebi (Lampi) at the opposite side.
-Lampi (and Makone Galet village) is a privileged place to acknowledge and valorise Moken know-hows regarding natural resources management and their environment.
-As Moken society lives in accordance with its environment, managing the park also menas taking into account Moken culture as a crucial element of its diversity.
-Eventually, the Lampi Marine National Park may be a valuable alternative to favour integration, a place of contact with the ‘outside’, a place where Moken can take a ethnic breath.
+Lampi (and Makone Galet village) is a privileged place to acknowledge and valorize Moken know-hows regarding natural resources management and their environment.
+As Moken society lives in accordance with its environment, managing the park also means taking into account Moken culture as a crucial element of its diversity.
+Eventually, the Lampi Marine National Park may be a valuable alternative to favor integration, a place of contact with the ‘outside’, a place where Moken can take an ethnic breath.